prjemian/epics-docker/v1.1/n2_epics_base/README.md

 ## default application

-By default, no application is run.
-See [Demo: soft IOC demonstration](#demo-soft-ioc-demonstration) for an example.
+By default, the bash shell is run.
+See [Demo: soft IOC demonstration](#demo-soft-ioc-demonstration) for an example IOC.

 ## default working directory